 6d.
-Further Education Pathways Minimum Entry Requirements
+Further Education Pathways

-Certain QQI FET Level 5 Awards are acceptable in fulfilling the entry requirements for a number of courses of study.
-In all circumstances candidates must present the full award with a All applicants must also provide a tailored minimum credit value of 120 which must include a distinction in at least 5 component awards.
+Minimum Entry Requirements Certain QQI FET Level 5 Awards are acceptable in fulfilling the entry requirements for a number of courses of study.
+In all circumstances candidates must present the full award with a minimum credit value of 120 which must include a distinction in at least 5 component awards.
 In addition to satisfying the minimum entry requirements, candidates must also satisfy the specific component award requirements.
 Further details are in the publication "Entry Requirements: QQI FET Level 5 Awards (NFQ Level 5 Major Award)" that is available from Academic Registry or online at www. ul.ie/academic-registry/prospectivestudents/pathways-ul